piarmy/piarmy-kiosk/README.md

 # piarmy-kiosk

-Work in progress.
-Documentation and tutorial coming soon...
+#### This is currently in progress.
+This notice will be removed when ready for deployment and documentation is updated.
+Assume unusable nonsense below.

+## Notes